D8Services/RandomAccountPassword/README.md

 In order to secure the Password, we are encrypting the password with a random key, this should be site specific, i.e. do this yourself!

+Finally, create a policy to run at your preferred interval maybe once a week.
+And you can choose to update the inventory on this policy, or simply allow the default "update Inventory" policy to capture the password.
+But if you choose the latter then the password may not be updated within jamf for up to 7 days (default setting).

+Policy setup
+Name        - Randomise Password
+Frequency   - Once every week
+Trigger     - Reoccuring check-in
+Scope       - All Computers
+Payload     - RandomPasswordv3.sh
+                Parameter 4 - Salted Key
+                Parameter 5 - Phrase Key
+            - Update Inventory